Ganesh Chaturthi: From Modak to Payasam- a range of lip-smacking delicacies

 The 10-day annual festival, which marks the birthday of Lord Ganesha is

 celebrated with much fervour across western and southern India.
-This year,
+But this year the festive spirit is low key cause of the pandemic.

 As no festival is complete without scrumptious food and delectable sweets, for